Borjianamin98/Compiler/README.md

 Required libraries are included in folder `lib` in root of project.
 This folder contain below folders:
 `ASM` : It contain library for generating bytecode.
 It must be included in java classpath.
 `AspectJ` : It contain library for compiling AOP files.
 It must be included in java classpath.
 `Java-Cup`: It contain library for compiling cup parser.
 It must be included in java classpath.

 Note: Enabling AOP for Intellij is not necessary however `AspectJ` libraries are required.
-IF you enable it, you can see output like below when you have runtime error:
+If you enable it, you can see output like below when you have runtime error:
 ```
 Runtime error: